-On a functional level, there is pain before tissue resistance.
+On a practical level, there is pain before tissue resistance.
 This usually occurs at the beginning of the range of motion.
 Your client does not want to move that injured area at all.
 And if they do, it will be minimal.

 The most common approach at this stage is RICE:

-Massage will also help decrease the tension in any compensating muscles in that area or on the opposite limb.
+Massage will also help reduce the tension in any compensating muscles in that area or on the opposite limb.
 This makes it easier for you to give exercises in the acute stage.
 Furthermore, massage therapy provides a psychological boost to the tissue healing process.

 You can perform pain-free passive range of motion and muscle setting or low-intensity isometric resistance exercises to help maintain your current range of motion and strength.